nicholaseager/nicholaseager.github.io/_guides/2023-01-09-how-to-go-on-a-safari-in-tanzania.md

 layout: guide
 header: transparent

-title: How to Go on a Safari in Tanzania
+title: How to Spend 9 Days on a Safari in Tanzania
 date: 2023-01-09
 description: Everything you need to know about going on a Safari in Tanzania
 image: photos/tz/2022/DSCF8119_0mh-NAHz_